Heramb-Acharya/Pull-Request---Guidewire/README.md

 ### 9.3 UX Balance: Handling Flagged Claims Without Penalising Honest Workers

-A real worker in a genuine flood zone may have connectivity issues, an older device, or movement patterns that superficially resemble spoofing.
+A real worker in a genuine disruption zone may have connectivity issues, an older device, or movement patterns that superficially resemble spoofing.
 Wrongly rejecting his claim would be a serious failure of the product.

 **How Rakshak handles medium-risk flags:**